Ecwid/ecwid-api-docs/includes/_jsapi.md

 ### Cart Object

 Cart object is a snapshot of essential shopping cart properties, passed via various callbacks.

 Cart object does not provide direct memory access to the actual cart that Ecwid uses — i.e. changing this exact object will not alter the actual cart Ecwid uses for placing the order.

+Subscribe to the `Ecwid.OnAPILoaded` [JS API event](https://developers.ecwid.com/api-documentation/subscribe-to-events#ecwid-onapiloaded) to ensure availability of this function.

 > Get full cart details